 Hiding in an elite part of downtown Budapest near the Parliament building, Drop Shop is a boutique wine bar doubling as a wine store.
-Unlike most wine bars in the city that stack only local bottles, Drop Shop serves carefully curated international wines anywhere from Austria to Australia, from a traditionally-made Brunello to natural wines from the New World.
-There's also an ample selection of top-notch local Hungarian vinos that are somewhat pricier and more premium than what you'll find elsewhere.
-Most options are available both by the glass and by the bottle.
+Unlike most wine bars in the city that stack only local bottles, Drop Shop carries a carefully curated inventory of international wines anywhere from Austria to Australia, from a traditionally made Brunello to natural wines from the New World.
+There's also an ample selection of top-notch, but pricey, local Hungarian vinos.

-As for food, there are the obligatory cheese (€8) and charcuterie (€12) plates, but the star of the show is the simple and wonderful ham and cheese panini (€3).
-I only wish that Drop Shop's interior was a little homier—less bright lights, some background music, and more comfortable chairs would extract more charm from the space and be more fitting for the top wine selections.
+As for food, there's the obligatory cheese (€8) and charcuterie (€12) plates, but you'll do yourself a favor if you instead go for the delicious ham and cheese panini (€3).
+I only wish that Drop Shop's interior was a little homier—softer lighting, some background music, and more comfortable chairs would extract more charm from this space and be more fitting for the top-shelf wines.
 As often is the case in wine bars, most customers here consist of 35-plus professionals.